SolaceProducts/event-management-agent/README.md

 The Event Management Agent is ready.

-# Deploying the Event Management Agent in a Kubernetes cluster
+# Deploying the Event Management Agent in a Kubernetes Cluster

 ## ConfigMap example